zvolcsey/sorting-visualizer/README.md

 - [The Projects That Got Me Into Google](https://www.youtube.com/watch?v=n4t_-NjY_Sg)

 The core merge sort algorithm is based on lessons from AlgoExpert (instructed by Clément Mihailescu), implemented from scratch in TypeScript, and compared with the merge sort in the Sorting Visualizer Tutorial.
+The animation logic -- including the structure of animation steps and playback -- is also inspired by the Sorting Visualizer Tutorial.

 I previously learned merge sort logic in CS50x.